cloud-66-internal/help.cloud66.com/_includes/references/deploy-hooks-syntax.md

 1.  **Snippets:** use pre-existing scripts to install common packages.
 These snippets are [open source](https://github.com/cloud66/snippets), and are created by Cloud 66 or third parties.
 2. **Commands:** run your own commands.
-3. **Existing Scripts:** use your own existing scripts for more comprehensive procedures (Rails/Node stacks only)
+3. **Existing Scripts:** use your own existing scripts for more comprehensive procedures (Rails/Node applications only)
 4. **Inline Scripts:** use your own inline scripts for more comprehensive procedures

  <table class="table table-bordered table-striped table-small">